 Tips in Making Macarons

-- My first attempt to make macarons, I used a pink gel coloring and it baked perfectly except the top was brownish.
+My first attempt when I made macarons, I used a pink gel coloring and it baked perfectly except the top was brownish.
 I found that some people solved this issue by placing a baking sheet at the very top rack and it worked.

 Issues of Macarons When Batter Consistency or Macronage is Not Right

 Under mixed macaron - When batter is under mixed, macarons tend to crack.

 Over mixed macaron - When batter is over mixed, it becomes runny.
 Mixture when piped will spread, will not form a feet with hollow shell when baked.

 Macarons stick to parchment paper after baking - It will detach easily from parchment paper if fully baked.
 Make sure oven temperature is right.
 Best is to use a thermometer.
 Also, another thing I’ve noticed when I made the Multi-color Macarons, too much gel coloring makes it stick.